Bernard Laurence Hieatt

-Bernard Laurence Hiett (1909 – 3 May 1930) was an English air pilot who became famous for his exploits in motorcycle racing, where he achieved several world records in the sport.
-He has a memorial in Reading Old Cemetery which is Grade II listed.
+Bernard Laurence Hieatt (1909 – 3 May 1930) was an English air pilot who became famous for his exploits in motorcycle racing, where he achieved several world records in the sport.
+His memorial in Reading Old Cemetery which is Grade II listed.

 Life and career

 Born in Reading, Berkshire, Hieatt, was the eldest son of a Reading butcher, Benoni (Noni) Hieatt and his wife Lizzie Godfrey.

 He was a member of the Reading and District Motorcycling Club, where he was captain.
 He was also an air pilot and used to rent out a Moth aeroplane to fly to racing venues.

 He started in dirt track racing for a while, then went to Brooklands, the famous Surrey racetrack in 1927, to race for various engine manufacturers.
-Achieving distinction on the road and track, he competed on a Cotton in the 1928 TT Races on the Isle of Man when he finished 9th and in 1929 he started in three races but did not finish in any of these races.
+Achieving distinction on the road and track, he competed on a Cotton in the 1928 TT Races on the Isle of Man when he finished 9th and in 1929 he started in three races but did not finish in any.
 He was part of the British Motor Cycle team, touring Europe and Egypt and in 1929 won the ‘Sir Charles Wakefield Cup' at Brooklands.

 He took several world records, creating two world records in the two hundred miles motorcycle and side car race and won races at Brooklands.
 He achieved a coveted BMCRC 'Gold Star' in 1929 for lapping the Brooklands track at over 100 mph.